 Spring Grove School currently offers regular Forest School sessions to all children from Reception to Prep 6.
-Most sessions take place in woodland close to school.
+Sessions take place at a woodland site close to school.

-In November 2018, our Head of Forest School, Mr Paul Curnow, was awarded Inspiring Outdoor Educator of the Year by the Council for Learning Outside – a fantastic recognition of the quality of learning provided by Forest School at Spring Grove.
+More recently our Head of Forest School, Mr Paul Curnow, was awarded Inspiring Outdoor Educator of the Year by the Council for Learning Outside the Classroom – a fantastic recognition of the quality of learning provided by Forest School at Spring Grove.

 What is Forest School?

 Forest School is a programme developed in Scandinavia in the 1950s but it is based on a rich heritage of outdoor learning going back at least to the 19th century.
 It concentrates on delivering education in an outdoor environment.
 Studies carried out have concluded that children who experienced learning in an outdoor setting were more balanced, more socially developed, have deeper concentration levels and better coordination.
 Today, outdoor learning has shown to increase attainment and endurance levels in students.
 It is also shown to increase self-esteem, confidence and communication on skills.

 “Forest School is an inspirational process, that offers ALL learners regular opportunities to achieve, develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.”

 While Forest School always includes a significant element of play, many links can be made to more conventional lessons: